SHAKyMLRepo/Project1/README.md

 - **House Price Inflation Integration**: Property Price dataset was combined with QIEN628BIS on the "Year" and "Quarter" columns, ensuring that relevant economic data was added to property records.
 - **Census Data Integration**: Data from the census dataset was joined on "CensusYear" and "County" columns into output dataset adding Population data.
 - **County Area Integration**: County Area dataset was joined on "County" fields to add areas of county.
 This was added to calculate population density per county.
 - **Average House Prices**: Average House Prices dataset was joined on "County, Year" fields.
-This was added to gain more data on average house prices over the yeasr.
+This was added to gain more data on average house prices over the year.

 #### Changes to combined dataset before final output
 - **House Prices adjusted by House Size**: A column was added that adjusted house prices by house size to eliminate size difference from training data.